cisco-ai-defense/ai-defense-python-sdk/examples/management/README.md

 Policies define the security rules applied to your applications.
 You can:

 - List policies
-- Create new policies
 - Get policy details
-- Update policies
+- Update policy
-- Delete policies
+- Delete policy
-- Add or update connections for policies
+- Add or update connections for a policy

 ### Events